mabdullah22/WTM/README.md

 This repo comprises of material related to threat modelling of DEFI and other Blockchain related Ecosystem.

 ## Approach
+In this threat analysis, the focus is primarily on dissecting the functional aspects of various web3 components, including NFT marketplaces, DAOs, Bridges, Dex.
+Recognizing that each component possesses a set of common functionalities, the analysis meticulously explores the potential security vulnerabilities and threats associated with these functionalities.
+The approach adopts a systematic examination of each functionality in its operational context to unveil risks.
+The culmination of this analysis presents a comprehensive understanding of the threat landscape within the web3 ecosystem, based on its constituent functionalities.

 ## DAOs (Decentralized Autonomous Organizations)